next project

 Accessibility easy to understand recipes regardless of cooking confidence (and cost accessibility, too)

 Custom packaging design was ultimately too expensive to produce and too inconvenient for the user to recycle.
-Because these challenges conflicted with users needs, fully custom packaging was eliminated in favor of stock options with added branding.
+Because these challenges conflicted with users needs, fully custom packaging was eliminated in favor of OEM options with custom branding.

 Core values set tone of the customer-brand relationship and inspire the visual brand language.